hossam-create/Mnbara-Platform/docs/legal/PLAIN_LANGUAGE_LEGAL_COPY.md

 **How Auctions Work**

-- **Bids are real commitments** — When you bid, you're saying "I'll buy this at this price."
+- **Bids are real commitments** â€” When you bid, you're saying "I'll buy this at this price."
 Don't bid if you don't mean it.
-- **No fake bidding** — Don't bid on your own items or have friends bid to drive up prices.
+- **No fake bidding** â€” Don't bid on your own items or have friends bid to drive up prices.
 We can tell, and we'll remove you from the platform.
-- **Winners pay within 48 hours** — If you win, complete your payment within 2 days.
+- **Winners pay within 48 hours** â€” If you win, complete your payment within 2 days.
-- **Sellers ship on time** — When your item sells, ship it within the timeframe you promised.
+- **Sellers ship on time** â€” When your item sells, ship it within the timeframe you promised.

 ---